cwru-robotics/cwru-ros-pkg/catkin/src/cwru_376_student/wsn_examples/example_interactive_marker/README.md

 A complementary node: `rosrun example_interactive_marker path_display`
 subscribes to the above 4 marker topics.
 It computes sample points of a polyline connecting the above vertices (in order, updated at 2Hz).
 The result is published as a marker list on topic "path_display".
 This can be visualized in Rviz by adding a "Marker" item that subscribes to this topic.

+The example "IM_6dof_example" displays a 6-DOF interactive marker.
+Start it up with:
+`rosrun  example_interactive_marker IM_6dof_example`
+This marker publishes its pose on topic example_marker/feedback.
+In rviz, add a display "InteractiveMarkers" and select the topic example_marker/feedback.